-In addition to individual services for students, Health Education Services hosts year-long campus programming, including I Am Ready, Are You Ready, THRIVE Week, Hoya RealTalk, the Hoya Health Hut, the Stall Seat Journal, and the Social Norms Campaign, among others.
+In addition to providing free and confidential services for students, Health Education Services hosts year-long programs related to health promotion, education, and prevention.
+These initiatives include the Stall Seat Journal and Social Norms Campaign, Hoya Health Hut, #BreakTheStigma, Hoya RealTalk, HoyUs community education, and the wellness groups GLOW and BLAST.
 Health Education Services also advises the Sexual Assault Peer Educators (SAPE) and Active Minds at Georgetown University.
-Finally, HES provides training for a variety of campus partners, including Residential Living staff, Athletics, faculty, the Office of International Programs, and GUSA.
+In addition, HES collaborates with and provides training for campus partners, including the Office of Residential Living, Georgetown Athletics, faculty, and GUSA.

-Participants of Are You Ready will hear a survivor share their story and then students break into small groups for a facilitated discussion with a trained peer facilitator.
-This program will take place October 5th, 2016 and applications for facilitators will be available after classes begin.
-For more information, please contact firstname.lastname@example.org.
+Are You Ready is an annual program that addresses the role of communities in working to end sexual assault.
+During the program, participants hear a survivor share their story and break into small groups for a discussion with a trained peer facilitator.
+This year, the program will take place in February 2017.

 Sexual Assault Peer Educators (SAPE)

-SAPE is a group of students who aim to create a survivor-centric campus at Georgetown.
-SAPErs facilitate interactive discussions that promote healthy relationships, dispel myths relative to different forms of interpersonal violence, examine gender roles and how they relate to violence, define consent, provide suggestions for active bystander intervention, highlight available resources on campus, and explore how the Georgetown community can work toward ending interpersonal violence.
-For more information, please contact Jennifer Wiggins at email@example.com.
+Advised by Jennifer Wiggins, SAPE is a student group that aims to create a survivor-centric campus at Georgetown.
+SAPE students facilitate interactive discussions that promote healthy relationships, define consent, dispel myths relative to interpersonal violence, provide bystander intervention strategies, highlight available resources, and explore how Georgetown can work toward ending interpersonal violence.
+For more information, please contact georgetownSAPE@georgetown.edu.